Georgia Tech 87, East Tennessee State 57

 Georgia Tech (7-3) has won two in a row after losing three of its previous five, and took care of East Tennessee State (4-6) by limiting the Buccaneers to two field goals in the final 7:35 of the first half.
 Trae Golden scored 13 points and Robert Carter Jr. and Stacey Poole Jr. added 11 points apiece for Georgia Tech, which outrebounded the Buccaneers 46-36.

 A.J.
-Merriweather scored 18 points to lead East Tennessee State, which shot 22.6 percent from the field in the first half and finished at 31.3 percent.
-Merriweather shot 7-for-13 from the field, while the other four Buccaneers starters combined to shoot 3-for-17.
+Merriweather scored 18 points to lead East Tennessee State, which shot 22.6 percent from the field in the first half and finished at 31.8 percent.
+Merriweather shot 7-for-13 from the field, while the other four East Tennessee State starters combined to shoot 3-for-16.

 Solomon Poole’s 3-pointer with 13:13 remaining pushed Georgia Tech’s lead to 60-30.
 The Yellow Jackets extended their advantage to 40 points on Quinton Stephens’ layup with 5:47 left.